-After the death of eighth king of Tibet, he was buried in Qingwa (Chingwa) Mountain and the first tomb of king of Tibet built
+After the death of 8th king of Tibet, whom was buried in Qingwa (Chingwa) Mountain.
+This was the first tomb of king of Tibet

-From 9th to 15th king of Tibet, 6 palaces were built on Qingwa (Chingwa) Mountain.
+From 9th to 15th king of Tibet, 6 tomb palaces were built on Qingwa (Chingwa) Mountain.

 By the end of 6th century, Pibo (Chingwa Taktse) castle was established in Qiongjie, which was the earliest castle in Tibet.

-During Tubo dynasty, Qonggyai belonged to Qionglong Qianhu households in “Yo Ru”
+During Tubo Kingdom, Qonggyai belonged to Qionglong Qianhu households in “Yo Ru”

-In 11th century, Pazhuo regime rised, Qonggyai area was under its rule
+In 11th century, Phagmo Drupa Regime rised, Qonggyai area was under its rule